Muessel-Drewry Brewery

 Post prohibition, Drewrys, a Canadian brewing company, purchased the site and resumed brewing.
 From 1936 to early 1972 Drewry's operated as the largest distributor of any of the South Bend/Mishawaka breweries.
 In June 1972, G. Heilman Brewing Company bought Drewry's from its parent firm; and brewing at the South Bend plant ceased in September of that year.
 The complex went through a series of owners since 1972 and was largely scrapped until it was purchased in late December 2014 by an Arizona-based owner who purchased the site.

 In 2016, the city of South Bend officials deemed several buildings to be structurally unsound and publicly stated that for 44 years the buildings ordered to come down have been unsafe.
 Several of the structures ordered by the city to come down were part of the National Register of Historic Places.
 Also in 2016, the owner commenced abatement which would become of one of the largest asbestos removals in the region and clearing the site of asbestos that had been left to deteriorate in condition by former owners.
 Various structures were demolished in 2017.
 After asbestos clearing funded by the United States Environmental Protection Agency in 2023, the city demolished the rest of the structures except one smokestack in 2024.
+In 2026 the city announced that it planned to build a mixed-use development on the site.

 The property was listed on the National Register of Historic Places in 2000.